 You need to contact your local Social Security office or call our toll-free number at

 There are limits on how much survivors may earn while they receive benefits.

 - Benefits for a widow, widower, or surviving divorced spouse may be affected by several additional factors:

 If you remarry after you reach age 60 (age 50 if disabled), you will continue to qualify for benefits on your deceased spouse's Social Security record.

 However, if your current spouse is a Social Security beneficiary, you may want to apply for spouse's benefits on their record.
 If that amount is more than your widow's or widower's benefit, you will receive a combination of benefits that equals the higher amount.

-If you receive benefits as a widow or widower or as a surviving divorced spouse, you can switch to your own retirement benefit as early as age 62.
-This assumes you are eligible for retirement benefits and your retirement rate is higher than your rate as a widow, widower or surviving divorced spouse.
+If you receive benefits as a widow, widower, or surviving divorced spouse, you can switch to your own retirement benefit as early as age 62.
+This assumes you are eligible for retirement benefits and your retirement rate is higher than your rate as a widow, widower, or surviving divorced spouse.

 In many cases, a widow or widower can begin receiving one benefit at a reduced rate and then, at full retirement age, switch to the other benefit at an unreduced rate.

 Reminder: Full retirement age for retirement benefits may not match full retirement age for survivors benefits.

 If you will also receive a pension based on work not covered by Social Security, such as government or foreign work, your Social Security benefits as a survivor may be affected.